 What is good nutrition all about?

-- Vitamin C: There are aplenty of veggies and fruits comprising of cantaloupe, oranges and berries; green veggies like spinach and broccoli which are recognized as great sources of vitamin C.
+- Vitamin C: There are plenty of veggies and fruits comprising of cantaloupe, oranges, and berries; green veggies like spinach and broccoli which are recognized as great sources of vitamin C.

 - Calcium: Cheese, yogurt, milk and other dairy products are certified excellent sources of calcium.
 It is also important to shift to sugar-free or low-glucose varieties of yogurt because bacteria and sugar can trigger tooth decay.